Skip to main content

 Homologous Chromosomes

-Mitosis is divided into several stages: prophase, metaphase, anaphase, and telophase.
-During prophase, chromosomes condense and become visible, while the nuclear envelope begins to break down.
-In metaphase, chromosomes align at the cell's equatorial plane, and during anaphase, sister chromatids are pulled apart.
-Telophase involves the reformation of the nuclear envelope around each set of chromosomes, leading to cytokinesis, where the cell divides.
+Mitosis is divided into distinct stages: prophase, metaphase, anaphase, and telophase.
+During prophase, chromosomes condense and the nuclear envelope breaks down.
+In metaphase, chromosomes align at the cell's equatorial plane.
+Anaphase involves the separation of sister chromatids, and in telophase, nuclear envelopes reform around the separated chromatids.

 Recommended video: